InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-10-14-transition.md

   then indoctrinate them with targeted radicalization compaigns, producing "home-grown" agents to carry out guerilla warfare.

+- enemy factions' members with high potential and influence are targeted with advanced persistent reprogramming efforts.
+  Factors in their lives are manipulated to disadvantage them, reducing their ability to make beneficial contributions to their nation.
+  Their life circumstances are manipulated to embitter them and to injure their psyches, and to ultimately convert them to anti-human and even anti-cosmic ideologies.

 - psy op campaigns are used to divide enemy civilizations' populations to cause social and economic instability